The GOEASY consortium featured highly skilled partners, bringing along diverse fields of expertise.

 In 2014 greenApes started developing a Corporate platform, for businesses interested in the engagement of their employees in CSR projects (Employee Engagement Platform, EEP).
 Thanks to its innovative approach the company won the 2014 Italian Sustainable Development Award, being awarded with the President of the Republic medal.

-In the past 3 years greenApes grew further, via commercial deployments and participating in four European projects, while obtaining the certification of Benefit Corporation.
+In the following 3 years greenApes grew further, via commercial deployments and participating in four European projects, while obtaining the certification of Benefit Corporation.
 The two platforms (CEP and EEP) were finally consolidated into a comprehensive Stakeholder Engagement Platform (SEP).
 As of January 2017, greenApes counted 20,000+ users who in two pilot Users Communities, Florence (Italy) and Essen (Germany), the 2017 European Green Capital.
-After these pilot experiences the platform is going to be deployed in Milan, Munich and, in connection with the GOEASY project, in Turin.
+After these pilot experiences the platform was deployed in Milan, Munich and, in connection with the GOEASY project, in Turin.

 greenApes has been featured in dozens of online articles and blog reviews in Italy and Germany, as well as in some of the largest Italian and French newspapers (i.e. Lastampa.it, Republica.it, Wired.it, Ouest France), while being hosted in radios and tv channels.
 ARTE, the most important European cultural channel featured a 20-minute report on the greenApes concept in their program dedicated to sustainability.